JinJiang22/JinJiang22/README.md

 ### :woman_technologist: About Me :

-- :telescope: I’m pursuing a Master degree on Urban Spatial Science, applying data analytic tech on urban space and social issues.
+- :telescope: I’m pursuing a Master degree on Urban Spatial Science in UK, applying data analytic tech on urban space and social issues.
 I had a bachelor's degree and work experience in Landscape Architecture.

 - :seedling: Exploring urban space, people living here and data science.